-Creating Legal Effects for the WHO’s International Health Regulations (2005) – Which way forward?
+Creating legal effects for the WHO’s International Health Regulations (2005)

 During the Ebola-crisis 2014, states have widely ignored the measures recommended by the World Health Organization (WHO) and have interfered in the fight against the disease.
 This blogpost suggests ways to address shortcomings in states’ adherence to the law.